 First Time Home Buyers will need extra attention, as they have never purchased a home before and are not familiar with all of the details.
 Allowing yourself extra time for the First Time Home Buyer is imperative.

 Contract knowledge and due diligence will be required when representing a Buyer or a Seller.
 Having great negotiating skills are imperative.
 You must be organized and be willing to work in a career where “time is of the essence”.

 Listing Homes Is More Than A Sign In The Yard

 If you are working on obtaining what is called “Listings”, homes to market for sale as the Listing Agent, the times are again when the client is available to have you over.
+Although every new agent believes they simply put a sign in the yard and then deal with a bidding war on their new listing.
+That simply is not the case.
 Listing homes also means you need to be firm enough, while still polite and professional, to tell the home owner where the deficits are in their home.

 Most home owners will interview several Real Estate Agents before deciding on the one to list their home for sale.
 You will be competing for business, and need to be aggressive enough to handle the interview and overcome any objections that may come your way.
 Be prepared with market statistics and a professional listing presentation of your services.
 You will not win them all, so have thick enough skin to take the rejection, if it happens, and move on to the next potential listing.